g1776/ElephantsDBSCANResearch/README.md

 ## Utils

 This folder contains the final form of lots of the functions used throughout the notebooks.
 If you want to use any of this code in another project, I would highly recommend using the code from `utils.py` found inside this folder, instead of code found in the notebooks.
-Some quirks and edge cases were fixed along the way, and the best version of some functions exists in this file.
+Some quirks and edge cases were fixed along the way, and the best version of the majority of the functions exists in this file.
 For example, `load_movebank_data()` exists in multiple notebooks, but the version that should be used is the one in `utils.py`.

+The utils folder contains a `workflow.py`.
+This file demonstrates how the functions in `utils.py` should be used in order to recreate the steps outlined in the paper.
+The steps in `workflow.py` are also outlined in the a flowchart found at `supplement/flowchart.png`.
+It is important to note that step 4 in `workflow.py` (also present in the  flowchart) is not mentioned in the research paper.
+This step takes the centroids and nearby places and uses KMeans to classify each centroid to a place.
+Doing so allows us to programtically rank each place based on how many elephants are near the given location.
+This final step outputs the "locations of interest" as talked about in the paper.

 ## Data